Hydrospheredata/hydro-serving/docs/src/main/tut/runtimes.md

 | Spark | hydrosphere/serving-runtime-spark | [Docker Hub][docker-hub-spark]<br>[Github][github-serving-spark] |

 <br>
-_Note: If you are using a framework for which runtime isn't implemented yet, you can open an [issue][github-serving-new-issue] on our Github._
+_Note: If you are using a framework for which runtime isn't implemented yet, you can open an [issue][github-serving-new-issue] in our Github._

 ## Developing Runtime